-The teaching methods in this course include three weekly classes, PowerPoint slides, and practical skill-building assignments.
+The teaching methods in this course include two 3-hour classes per week, PowerPoint slides, and practical skill-building assignments.
 This multiplicity of methods allows students to:

-- Test their understanding of theories and concepts presented in the readings.
+- 1. Test their understanding of theories and concepts presented in the readings.
 More specifically to test their understanding of attitudes and behaviors of individuals and groups in organizations. - 2.
 Use theories/concepts to analyze and develop solutions to actual problems at the individual, group/team and organizational levels. - 3.
 Apply their knowledge directly through application-based activities built within the course.
 The teaching methods are designed to enhance their self-awareness and capacity for selfimprovement; enable them to understand, interact with, and influence others; and equip them to serve in a variety of roles in organizations.